scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 -  mae_max: Maximum MAE for the tractogram.
 -  mae_mean: Average MAE for the tractogram.
 -  mae_med: Median MAE for the tractogram.
+-  endpoint_dist_min: Minimum endpoint distance for the tractogram.
+-  endpoint_dist_max: Maximum endpoint distance for the tractogram.
+-  endpoint_dist_mean: Average endpoint distance for the tractogram.
+-  endpoint_dist_med: Median endpoint distance for the tractogram.

 To score the produced tractogram, we run: